CanardMandarin/solana-open-security-standard/docs/03_methodology.md

 ## Scoring (subject to change)

 To determine the ranking of the security standard, vulnerability classes are assessed and ranked based on two key properties: **average severity** and **incidence rate**.
-The scoring process utilizes these properties to compute the score for each subclass or class within the standard.
+The scoring process utilizes these properties to compute the score for each class within the standard.

 The **incidence rate** refers to the percentage of audits that identified at least one occurrence of a vulnerability within a given class.
 It reflects the prevalence and frequency of vulnerabilities encountered in real-world assessments.
 Higher incidence rates indicate a higher likelihood of encountering vulnerabilities within that class.